Herbse/LauraBot/WIKI/ChatScript-System-Functions-Manual.md

     ^command(:execute ^print("Hello") )

-Note that it is hard to turn on :trace this way, because the system resets It internally at various points.
-The correct way to manipulate trace is to do  $cs_trace = -1 in regular script, outside of ^command.
+Note that it is hard to turn on :trace this way, because the system resets it internally at various points.
+The correct way to manipulate trace is to do  `$cs_trace = -1` in regular script, outside of ^command.

 ### `^end ( code )`